Quick tips and tricks from the FireHydrant team

 So you’ve signed up to give a tech talk, awesome!
 You’re a subject matter expert in something and want to share your knowledge, that’s what helps make a community awesome.
 You’re going to be speaking in front of a room of people that you don’t know in a place you’ve likely never been, talking about something you confidently know.
 Sounds easy, right?

 Instrumenting Ruby on Rails with Prometheus

 If you’re running a production application, you need metrics.
-In the Rails community, this is commonly achieved by using NewRelic and Skylight.
-But for some of us, we achieve visibility by using Prometheus and Grafana that we build and host ourselves.
+In the Rails community, this is commonly achieved with NewRelic and Skylight; but we achieve visibility using Prometheus and Grafana.
 Check out this guide on how to use Rails with Prometheus.